-Invasive breast cancer that begins in the lobules (milk glands) of the breast and spreads to surrounding normal tissue.
+Invasive lobular breast cancer (ILC) is invasive breast cancer that begins in the lobules (milk glands) of the breast and spreads to surrounding normal tissue.
 It can also spread through the blood and lymph systems to other parts of the body.

 Invasive lobular breast cancer is the second most common type of breast cancer.
 Over 10% of invasive breast cancers are invasive lobular carcinomas.

 Though mammograms are helpful and important, they are less likely to detect invasive lobular breast cancer than other types of breast cancers.
 Invasive lobular cancer doesn’t always appear clearly on a mammogram, instead an MRI might be needed.

 What Is The Difference Between Invasive Lobular Carcinoma (ILC) and Lobular Carcinoma In Situ (LCIS)?